TWO: BURNS(ES) AND HEDGES(ES)

 * Laurence Collet

-Hart: born 1891 in Ohio; attended cousin Mila Burns Smith's
+Hart: born May 8, 1891 in Dayton OH; attended cousin Mila Burns Smith's

 funeral in 1907; married Bernice Eva Van